CyCat-project/cycat-project-website/_services/whitepaper.md

 All these questions are valid and, if not properly addressed, the cybersecurity community will keep losing precious time and reinventing the wheel at scale in an era where we can no longer afford this.
 In many cases, we have tools and frameworks available but locating, correlating, checking and maintaining them remain serious challenges.
 We believe that resolving these challenges and amplifying the impact of the combined knowledge of the community could be fostered by a well-structured, simple-to-use system as proposed in this White Paper.

-We propose a system based on a taxonomy of well-defined namespaces for identifiers related to cybersecurity resources.
+We would like to build a system based on a taxonomy of well-defined namespaces for identifiers related to cybersecurity resources.
 While embryonic in its first iteration and there is certainly room for improvement, the taxonomy is extensible to cover future domains while being flexible to iron out defects and integrate improvements as the system’s adoption grows.
-The proposed system allows contextualisation to facilitate searching and selection using tags.
+The proposed system will support contextualisation to facilitate searching and selection using tags.
 As a decentralised structure, it allows authors to control the documentation and distribution of their content.

-The system is designed in such a way that it is easy for organisations and individuals alike to obtain their unique namespaces, make and maintain entries in the catalogue corresponding to the resources they create.
+The system will be designed in such a way that it is easy for organisations and individuals alike to obtain their unique namespaces, make and maintain entries in the catalogue corresponding to the resources they create.
 Essential features such as version control, crowd sourced vetting and quality control as well as deprecation will be integrated from the outset.

 Finally, the system will, in a future iteration, facilitate interlinking resources that could be used in conjunction for an improved capability in coherent “packages”.
-Such “packages'' could then be deployed by less mature entities as plug-and-play solutions to save time and defend themselves properly, while avoiding the pitfalls resolved by early adopters or more mature organisations.
+Such “packages” could then be deployed by less mature entities as plug-and-play solutions to save time and defend themselves properly, while avoiding the pitfalls resolved by early adopters or more mature organisations.

-# The CYbersecurity resource CATalogue (CyCAT.org)
+# The CYbersecurity resource CATalogue (CyCAT)

-CyCAT.org or the Cybersecurity Resource Catalogue aims at mapping and documenting, in a single formalism and catalogue all the cybersecurity tools, rules, playbooks, processes and controls.
-CyCAT.org is positioned as a readily accessible catalogue for and by the community, distributed and non-commercial.
+CyCAT or the Cybersecurity Resource Catalogue aims at mapping and documenting, in a single formalism and catalogue all the cybersecurity tools, rules, playbooks, processes and controls.
+CyCAT is positioned as a readily accessible catalogue for and by the community, distributed and non-commercial.
 Some level of moderation will be organised to assure the quality and reliability of the content.

-Building on the success of existing initiatives such as CVE for vulnerabilities and elegant solutions such as the UUID used by MISP to uniquely identify and link events (e.g. which events extend or share attributes with one another), CyCAT.org provides mechanisms to programmatically attribute a unique identifier to:
+Building on the success of existing initiatives such as CVE for vulnerabilities and elegant solutions such as the UUID used by MISP to uniquely identify and link events (e.g. which events extend or share attributes with one another), CyCAT provides mechanisms to programmatically attribute a unique identifier to:

 - Cybersecurity tools
 - Rules and rule sets (such as Sigma, YARA, Snort/Zeek/Suricata)